sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 Markdown is a markup language to quickly format text.
 This is the language used throughout the developer community to format code documentation.
 In this course you will use Markdown to report on assignments and lab experiments.
 Let's walk through the basics.

-On GitHub, edit the README.md (.md for MarkDown).
+On GitHub, edit the `README.md` (`.md` for MarkDown).

 TODO screenshot

 The README.md file is the first document to show up when reaching your repository.
 Let's give it a personalised touch.
-Hash # signs are used for title.
+Hash `#` signs are used for headers.
 Create a contributors' section and list the name and 1-sentence bio of your team members.

 ```markdown
 # Contributors